schwark/alfred-plaid/README.md

 ```
 pd link
 ```
-This should be needed whenever you want to link a new account
+This should be needed whenever you want to link a new account, or update the link/passwords to an existing account

 ## Account/Transactions Update